Resinchem/Tailwind2MQTT/homeassistant/README.md

 ## Home Asssistant Sample Files

-These files are provided as examples on how to issue commands and create state sensors.
+These files are provided as examples on how to issue commands and create state sensors if you wish to create your own entities.

-### If you have enabled Home Assistant MQTT Discovery in the settings, you do not need to create the sensors!
+### If you have enabled Home Assistant MQTT Discovery in the settings, you do not need to create any entities!
-MQTT Discovery will automatically create the following sensors in your Home Assistant upon boot of the bridge:
+MQTT Discovery will automatically create the following sensors and switches in your Home Assistant upon boot of the bridge:

-Entity Name|Reported Values|
+*Sensors*
+Entity_id|Reported States|
 -----------|---------------|
 ```binary_sensor.tailwind_door1```|Open or Closed|
 ```binary_sensor.tailwind_door2```|Open or Closed|